 The brand also displays what tech experts say about its products on its website.
 This increases the brand’s credibility and drives more sales conversions.

-In business, there’s nothing like showing off and certifications and awards can help you do that.
-Here are some examples of how brands use these as social proof.
+Here are some effective social proof examples of how brands use these as social proof.

 Image via Smile Brilliant